Flexible Solar Panels and Solar Cells

 What are Flexible Solar Panels?

 Flexible solar panels are lightweight and portable.
 In many applications, rigid solar panels are impractical.
-Whereas flexible panels can be ideal energy solutions in:
+Yet, flexible panels can be ideal energy solutions in:

 - Fields where lightweight materials are important, such as aerospace or transportation.